genesiscommunitysuccess/docs/docs/04_web/12_forms/01_foundation-forms.md

 };
 ```

-#### 4. Array Layout

-Array Layout allows you to create a dynamic form with the ability to add, for example, multiple users.
+An array Layout enables you to create a dynamic form with the ability to add, for example, multiple users.

-It is more complicated when it comes to customisation because it needs proper `jsonSchema` and `uiSchema`.
+It is more complicated when it comes to customisation, because it needs proper `jsonSchema` and `uiSchema`.

 ```ts
 const arrayUISchema = {